erlang/otp/system/doc/reference_manual/distributed.md

 The Erlang Port Mapper Daemon _epmd_ is automatically started at every host where an Erlang node is started.
 It is responsible for mapping the symbolic node names to machine addresses.
-See the [epmd(1)](`e:erts:epmd_cmd.md`) manual page in ERTS.
+See the [epmd](`e:erts:epmd_cmd.md`) in ERTS.

 ## Hidden Nodes

 In a distributed Erlang system, it is sometimes useful to connect to a node without also connecting to all other nodes.
-An example is some kind of O&M functionality used to inspect the status of a system, without disturbing it.
+An example is some kind of Operation and Maintenance functionality used to inspect the status of a system, without disturbing it.
 For this purpose, a _hidden node_ can be used.

 A hidden node is a node started with the command-line flag `-hidden`.
 Connections between hidden nodes and other nodes are not transitive, they must be set up explicitly.
 Also, hidden nodes does not show up in the list of nodes returned by `nodes/0`.
 Instead, [`nodes(hidden)`](`nodes/1`) or [`nodes(connected)`](`nodes/1`) must be used.
-This means, for example, that the hidden node is not added to the set of nodes that `global` is keeping track of.
+This means, for example, that the hidden node is not added to the set of nodes that `m:global` is keeping track of.

 [](){: #dyn_node_name }